Hofls/useful-info/tech-books/sre-book.md

 * `Site Reliability Engineering` - How Google runs production systems

 ### Ideas
-* "Site" in "SRE" is a misnomer, actually it's not limited to websites, applies to any software/service
+* "Site" in "SRE" is a misnomer, actually it's not limited to websites, applies to any software/service/system
+* Reliability - ability of a system to consistently perform its function without failure
 * Software engineering focuses only on a part of software lifecycle (designing and building)
 * SRE focuses on the whole lifecycle - inception, deployment and operation, refinement and eventual decommissioning
 * Always aim to `just enough`, do not waste resources chasing diminishing returns